-After first opening: Chemical and physical in-use stability has been demonstrated for 15 days at 25°C.
+Chemical and physical in-use stability has been demonstrated for up to 24 hours at 15°C - 25°C when the product is diluted with sodium chloride 0.9%.

-From a microbiological point of view, unless the method of opening and further handling precludes the risk of microbial contamination, the product should be used immediately.
-If not used immediately, in-use storage times and conditions are the responsibility of the user.
+From a microbiological point of view the product should be used immediately.
+If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 15°C to 25°C, unless opening and dilution has taken place in controlled and validated aseptic conditions.